HYPERTEGRITY-AG/OpenSim/README.md

 ## Update or Insert?
 When sending a message...do I insert a new Context/Entity/Thing/whatever or am I updating an existing one?
 In short: It depends on the current data-basis.
 If the entity doesn't exist yet, it will be created, if it already exists, it will be updated.
-That means: On an empty database the very first call of _opensim_ with one id, and an overall number of messages of one, will create a new entity while exact the same call will update the existing one if running again.
-So it's a good idea to keep track of the data you created and just keep in mind: _opensim_ knows how to delete data!
+That means: On an empty database the very first call of _oscsim_ with one id, and an overall number of messages of one, will create a new entity while exact the same call will update the existing one if running again.
+So it's a good idea to keep track of the data you created and just keep in mind: _oscsim_ knows how to delete data!

 # Usage